H. Code of Practice for Notification of Reviewable Decisions and Rights of Review by the Administrative Appeals Tribunal

 * To find definitions of asterisked terms, see the Dictionary in Schedule 1 to HESA.

-The provider must provide a person with a Notice of Review Rights if they make a reviewable decision [AAT Act subsection 27A(1)].
+The provider must provide a person with a notice of the right to have the decision reviewed, including the right to apply to the ART for review of the decision, if they make a reviewable decision [ART Act section 266 ].

 THIS TYPE OF NOTICE SHOULD ONLY BE PROVIDED WHEN A REVIEWABLE DECISION HAS BEEN MADE